Aller guten Dinge sind drei.(All good things are three)

-Some speculate that since Jaeger only added the title “Enigma” after Hans Richter agreed to conduct the premiere, this addition must have been an afterthought or marketing gimmick.
-To the contrary, Elgar’s unconventional theme received its strange title before both publication and premiere.
-Consequently, the title “Enigma” could only be the product of deliberation and forethought.
+Some speculate that since Jaeger only added the title Enigma after Hans Richter agreed to conduct the premiere, this addition must have been an afterthought or marketing gimmick.
+On the contrary, Elgar’s unconventional theme received its strange title before both publication and premiere.
+Consequently, the title Enigma could only be the product of deliberation and forethought.
 This conclusion is affirmed by the original 1899 program note in which Elgar explicitly addressed in advance the subject of his Enigma.

 Another set of initials that stand for three German words is encoded by the Mendelssohn fragments in Variation XIII.
 These absent initials are suggested by that movement’s cryptic title of three asterisks (***).
-In this movement, Elgar cites a four-note incipit on four occasions from a subordinate theme in Felix Mendelssohn’s concert overture Calm Sea and Prosperous Voyage (Meeresstille und glückliche Fahrt).
+In this movement, Elgar cites a four-note incipit on four occasions from a subordinate theme in the concert overture Calm Sea and Prosperous Voyage (Meeresstille und glückliche Fahrt) by Felix Mendelssohn.
 The first two quotations are performed by the principal B-flat clarinet in A-flat major.
 The third fragment is performed by the brass section in F minor.
 The fourth and final quotation is played again by the principal clarinet in E-flat major.
-The key letters of these four Mendelssohn fragments (A, F, and E) are anagram of the well known music cryptogram F-A-E. These are the initials of the romantic German motto “Frei aber einsam” (Free but lonely) coined by the renowned violinist Joseph Joachim around 1851.
-This saying elegantly intersects with Elgar’s assertion that the Enigma Theme “expressed when written . . . my sense of the loneliness of the artist.”
+The key letters of these four Mendelssohn fragments (A, F, and E) are an anagram of the well-known music cryptogram F-A-E. These are the initials of the romantic German motto “Frei aber einsam” (Free but lonely) coined by the renowned violinist Joseph Joachim around 1851.
+This saying dovetails elegantly with Elgar’s assertion that the Enigma Theme “expressed when written . . . my sense of the loneliness of the artist.”

 The key letters of the Mendelssohn fragments in Variation XIII are A, F and E. Two of those three letters (E and F) conveniently provide the first two the initials of Ein feste Burg.
 The absent B is furnished in a variety of ways.
 First, it is given by the B-flat clarinet that performs the three Mendelssohn quotations.
 Second, the A-flat major Mendelssohn quotation is performed twice, and the second letter of the alphabet is B. Third, the second note in the A-flat major quotations is B-flat.
 The remaining key letter A is the literal translation of Ein.